thequantumturtle/2022-Fall-QuantumIntro/_syllabus/11-Quantum-Search.md

 Finally, lets take a look at a quantum simulator that has advantage over classical computer.

 ### Notes
-- Reminder to bring your comptuer to class.
+- Reminder to bring your computer to class.